(1936-2024)

 Some visitors took advantage of his openness, exploiting his kindness for personal gain.
 Despite being aware of his vulnerability to flattery, Dhirubhai remained accessible to all, leaving his doors open to anyone in need.
 “I must know why they knock,” he’d often say, showing his commitment to addressing everyone’s concerns in the institution.

 “In our quest for greatness, Sevagram must not stop working hard.
 Let’s come together to embrace new ideas, use technology, and build more facilities to make sure everyone in our community can access healthcare,” he would passionately advocate, repeating his vision in every meeting, year after year.
+In the twilight of his life, mindful of his failing memory and physical strength, he often lamented, “If only I had more energy, I could have realized many more dreams for MGIMS.”

 Despite his sincerity, dedication, and intelligence, Dhirubhai had his share of weaknesses.
 He enjoyed name-dropping, often boasting about his associations with ministers, prime ministers, and governors.
 His continual recounting of his closeness to Sharad Pawar bordered on excessive.
 This vulnerability to flattery and sycophancy made him susceptible to exploitation.